MicrosoftDocs/visualstudio-docs/docs/deployment/quickstart-deploy-aspnet-web-app.md

 ![publish to Docker Container Registry highlighted](./media/publish-docker-container-registry-highlighted.png)

-Click **Next** and pick from three options
+Click **Next** and choose from the available options, such as Azure Container Registry or Docker Hub.

 ![publish to Docker Container Registry options](./media/publish-docker-container-registry-options.png)

 ### Azure Container Registry

-The next step in the Publish wizard is to select existing instance of Azure Container Registry or create a new one.
+Next, for Azure Container Registry, either select an existing instance or create a new one.

 ![publish to Azure Container Registry](./media/publish-acr-select-instance.png)

 ### Docker Hub

-The next step in the Publish wizard is to provide the publish credentials for Docker Hub.
+Next, for Docker Hub, provide the publish credentials.

 ![publish to Docker Hub](./media/publish-dockerhub-details.png)

 ### Other Docker Container Registry

-The next step in the Publish wizard is to provider the URI and publish credentials.
+Next, for other Docker container registries, provide the URI and publish credentials.

 ![publish to other Docker Container Registry](./media/publish-custom-docker-registry-details.png)

 ### Finish the Publish wizard

-Next you will see the summary page for the new [publish profile](./overview-publish.md) you just created using the Publish wizard.
-Click **Publish** and Visual Studio will deploy your web app to the specified Docker Contaier Registry
+Next, you see the summary page for the new [publish profile](./overview-publish.md) that you just created using the Publish wizard.
+Click **Publish** and Visual Studio deploys your web app to the specified Docker Container Registry.

 ![publish to Docker Container Registry - summary page](./media/publish-docker-container-registry-summary-page.png)

+> [!NOTE]
-*Note: The above screenshot is showing a publish profile targeting Azure Docker Registry but the same Publish button is available for all three Docker Container Registry options.*
+> The above screenshot is showing a publish profile targeting Azure Docker Registry, but the same Publish button is available for all three Docker Container Registry options.

 ## [Folder](#tab/folder)
 ## Publish your web app to a folder